Zoop (TV series)

-Zoop was an award-winning Dutch youth-oriented TV series about eight young adults working in the Ouwehands Dierenpark zoo in Rhenen.
+Zoop is a Dutch youth-oriented television series about eight young adults working in the Ouwehands Dierenpark zoo in Rhenen.
 The series was sold to Brazil, France, India and Sweden.

-The series has had three seasons since 2004, all on the Dutch Nickelodeon channel.
+The series has had three seasons since 2004, all on the Nickelodeon Netherlands channel.
 The series also spawned three spinoff films.
 Episodes continued to be broadcast up until 2014.

 Cast

 Movies

 The spinoff movies followed the characters to countries where they continued their education in zoology.